Fireplace: Accessories

 A wide range of accessories are used with fireplaces, which range between countries, regions, and historical periods.
 For the interior, common in recent Western cultures include grates, fireguards, log boxes, andirons and pellet baskets, all of which cradle fuel and accelerate combustion.
 A grate (or fire grate) is a frame, usually of iron bars, to retain fuel for a fire.
 Heavy metal firebacks are sometimes used to capture and re-radiate heat, to protect the back of the fireplace, and as decoration.
+Concrete backer board is commonly installed to prevent sparks from catching around fireplaces.
 Fenders are low metal frames set in front of the fireplace to contain embers, soot and ash.
 For fireplace tending, tools include pokers, bellows, tongs, shovels, brushes and tool stands.
 Other wider accessories can include log baskets, companion sets, coal buckets, cabinet accessories and more.